GenericMappingTools/gmt/doc/rst/source/cookbook/gmt-latex.rst

 GMT fonts and LaTeX
 -------------------

-LaTeX is a large and complicated system with many optional packages, and we simply must assume that your LaTeX installation has all the needed features; see our `wiki <https://github.com/GenericMappingTools/gmt/wiki>`_ for typical installs via package managers.
+LaTeX is a large and complicated type-setting system with many optional packages, and we simply must assume that your LaTeX installation has all the needed features; see our `wiki <https://github.com/GenericMappingTools/gmt/wiki>`_ for typical installs via package managers.
 Your installation must have support for the packages *fontenc*